chainflip-io/chainflip-backend/state-chain/pallets/cf-broadcast/README.md

 Other notable required config traits:

 `SignerNomination`: For nominating a pseudo-random validator from the current active set to sign the transaction.
-`OfflineReporter`: For reporting bad actors, ie. nodes that fail to sign or that author an incorrect transaction.
+`OffenceReporter`: For reporting bad actors, ie. nodes that fail to sign or that author an incorrect transaction.

 ### Genesis Configuration